mikeAdamss/tidychef/README.md

 💡 💡 **KEY INSIGHT** 💡💡

 This is the bit you need to understand above all -here’s a preview I've made from running **the exact same script** against a _radically altered data source_.
-This is what we mean by _robust_ and _repeatable_ transforamations and why the focus of tidychef is modeling spatial relationships — how cells relate visually, not where they are.
+This is what we mean by _robust_ and _repeatable_ transformations and why the focus of tidychef is modeling spatial relationships — how cells relate visually, not where they are.

 💡 Same script, radically different input—same output.